TimScherr/KIT-GE-3-Cell-Segmentation-for-CTC/README.md

 This release contains our original code for our Cell Tracking Challenge contribution.

 ### 2.0
 This release improves the usability of our code, e.g., training/retraining.
 In addition, some subtle changes have been made in the training data creation.
-However, the original training data sets can still be used usion the parameter *split'.
+However, the original training data sets can still be reproduced using the parameter <tt>split</tt>.

 ## Publications
 T. Scherr, K. Löffler, M. Böhland, and R. Mikut (2020).
 Cell Segmentation and Tracking using CNN-Based Distance Predictions and a Graph-Based Matching Strategy.
 PLoS ONE 15(12).
 DOI: [10.1371/journal.pone.0243219](https://doi.org/10.1371/journal.pone.0243219).